Counselling to get through the fog of depression to improve well being

-Eventually the wall collapses in on itself and you find yourself unable to support the emotional weight of pain and despair.
-The emotional resilience gives way and you fall into a well of depression feeling trapped and out of control.
+Eventually the wall collapses in on itself unable to support the emotional weight of anxiety and conflict.
+The emotional resilience giving way and falling into a well of depression feeling trapped.

 The collapsed wall of prior coping has to be examined brick by brick.
 The fears, hurts, emotional traumas, feeling of hopelessness and self-worth etc. all those things are considered and where appropriate challenged.

-Accepting that your depression cannot be ignored and that it was a unconscious strategy to protect yourself from external threats is an important step.
+Considering that your depression cannot be ignored and that it might be a strategy out of awareness in response to a potential threat of being yourself is a crucial first step.
 As the threads of individual issues are followed to their source new ways of relating and responding are formed.

 Slowly the emotional weight reduces; energy and optimism return.
 Frequently it is two steps forward and one step back.
 This can be frustrating but over time the depression typically reduces and lifts.